Conflict As A Driver of Action

 Ah …Almodovar!

 I do not want to spoil the experience of his new film THE SKIN I LIVE IN for anyone.
-However I just wish Almodovar had incorporated some of the character complexity which arthur miller distilled in his Eddie Carbone of A VIEW FROM THE BRIDGE.
+However I just wish Almodovar had incorporated some of the character complexity which Arthur Miller distilled in his Eddie Carbone of A VIEW FROM THE BRIDGE.
 Had he done so the movie would have been truly remarkable.
 Any thoughts?

 “The “Odd Couple” — Steve Jobs and Health Care as a Right for All”